yairm210/Unciv/docs/Modders/uniques.md

 *[promotion]: The name of any promotion.
 *[relativeAmount]: This indicates a number, usually with a + or - sign, such as `+25` (this kind of parameter is often followed by '%' which is nevertheless not part of the value).
 *[resource]: The name of any resource.
+*[resourceFilter]: A resource name, type, 'all', or a Stat listed in the resource's improvementStats.
 *[specialist]: The name of any specialist.
 *[speed]: The name of any speed.
 *[stat]: This is one of the 7 major stats in the game - `Gold`, `Science`, `Production`, `Food`, `Happiness`, `Culture` and `Faith`.
 Note that the stat names need to be capitalized!